 Co-sleeping is a great option for parents if their newborns are not sleeping in their crib or bassinets.
-Also, some kids if not all may end up co-sleeping after a few months of enjoying a crib journey.
+Also, some kids, if not all, may end up co-sleeping after a few months of sleeping in a crib.

-Keeping these things in mind, moving your kid from one bed to another or transition from co-sleeping to toddler bed makes it overwhelming for parents.
-You still have to go through the transition process and have to be super consistent about following a rock-solid routine to put kids on independent sleep.
+Keeping these things in mind, moving your kid from one bed to another or transition from co-sleeping to a big kid bed becomes overwhelming for parents.
+You still have to go through the transition process and be super consistent about following a rock-solid routine to put kids on independent sleep.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Tips on how to Make Transition easy from Co-sleeping to Toddler Bed

 These tips will help your transition make it easy for your kids from crib to toddler big bed or co-sleeping to their own independent sleep space.